 What is the individual right to object?

-You are entitled at any time to object to processing of your personal data within the meaning of GDPR Article 6, para.
+You are entitled at any time to object to the processing of your personal data within the meaning of GDPR Article 6, para.
 1e (data processing in the public interest) and GDPR Article 6, para.
 1f (data processing for the purposes of legitimate interests) for reasons linked to your particular situation.
 This likewise applies to profiling within the meaning of the provision of GDPR Article 4, para.
 4.

-If you file an objection, we will no longer process your personal data unless we are able to show that there are legitimate and overriding reasons in favour of processing which take precedence over your own interests, rights and freedoms, or to establish, exercise or defend your rights in the courts of law.
+If you file an objection, we will no longer process your personal data unless we are able to show that there are legitimate and overriding reasons in favour of processing that take precedence over your own interests, rights and freedoms, or to establish, exercise or defend your rights in the courts of law.
 Please note that, in that case, we shall no longer be able to provide services for you nor continue a business relationship.